cswagerty/react-calendar/README.md

 - Allow the user to select certain dates
 - Allow the user to jump to today
 - Be able to add an event to a day
-- Easily integrates with REST APIs using Redux